Shifter for Beginners Tutorial¶

 Once you've done that, you can push your image via

 This will push your image to your Docker Hub account.
 Please note that if you are using the free account, all Dockerfiles and images are public.

-Pull your Docker image onto Cori via Shifter¶
+Pull your Docker image onto NERSC via Shifter¶

-Once your image is pushed to Docker Hub, we can pull the image onto Cori using Shifter.
+Once your image is pushed to Docker Hub, we can pull the image at NERSC using Shifter.
 Shifter is configured to pull images directly from Docker Hub via the

 shifterimg pull command, which will automatically convert your Docker image into Shifter format.

 You can run your Shifter container interactively on a login node.
 The Shifter

 --image flag is used to select your container and is followed by arguments that will be run inside the container.
 If we specify